Enjoy a competitive interest rate and no monthly account fees with the HSBC Value Home Loan.

 - Loan settlement fee $150.
 The loan settlement fee covers the administration and legal costs of settling your loan.

 - Valuation fee.
 The home valuation fee is quoted on application.
 This fee is charged so HSBC can receive a value of the property you are using as security for the loan.

 HSBC needs to pay for an independent home valuation before you can finalise the loan.
 This helps HSBC understand the value of the property and helps to determine how much you can borrow and whether mortgage insurance is required.

 If you believe the HSBC Home Value Loan is right for you, click on the green 'Go to site ' or 'Enquire' button.
 You will then be redirected to the HSBC website or to a mortgage broker page.

-Here, you can discuss your eligibility for this loan with a HSBC lending specialist or a qualified broker.
+Then you can discuss your eligibility for this loan with a HSBC lending specialist or a qualified mortgage broker.

 When you apply for the HSBC Home Value Loan, you'll need to supply the following: